“Manistendom, Lands of the Manians”

 *The tiles of Archduke/Archduchess, and Grand Duke/Grand Duchess are rare titles since multiple duchies ruled by different Dukes/Duchesses is the norm. ** ‘House’ is also used interchangeably with ‘Family’ in reference to a noble family/household of any rank.

-So long as the vassals meet their duties and obligations they are free to rule and live as they desire, increase their lands, and go to war with other nobles within Gurmanis.
-A set of laws do exist and all the king’s subjects are meant to follow, however administration and interpretation of the laws have not always been standardized in Gurmanis.
+If the vassals meet their duties and obligations they are free to rule and live as they desire, increase their lands, and go to war with other nobles in Gurmanis.
+A set of laws does exist and all the king’s subjects are meant to follow it, however administration and interpretation of the laws have not always been standardized in Gurmanis.

 Higher nobility make up a body known as the Council of Lords.
 This council meets when the succession of a monarch is uncertain.